 Assessing the Costs and Benefits of Brokers in the Mutual Fund Industry

 Many investors purchase mutual funds through intermediated channels, paying brokers or financial advisors for fund selection and advice.
-This paper attempts to quantify the benefits that investors enjoy in exchange for the costs of these services.
+This article attempts to quantify the benefits that investors enjoy in exchange for the costs of these services.
 We study broker-sold and direct-sold funds from 1996 to 2004, and fail to find that brokers deliver substantial tangible benefits.
 Relative to direct-sold funds, broker-sold funds deliver lower risk-adjusted returns, even before subtracting distribution costs.
 These results hold across fund objectives, with the exception of foreign equity funds.
 Further, broker-sold funds exhibit no more skill at aggregate-level asset allocation than do funds sold through the direct channel.
-Our results are consistent either with substantial non-tangible benefits delivered by the broker-distributed sector or with conflicts of interest between brokers and their clients.
+Our results are consistent with two hypotheses: that brokers deliver substantial intangible benefits that we do not observe and that there are material conflicts of interest between brokers and their clients.